sewaded/Clip-1/README.md

 it can effectively make our program spring out of local optima and proceed searching other areas and.... yeah.... 'gd4' introduces 'fgs' which is the loss function updater.
+Oh btw, don't try H70 or H37.
+They are too too too time-consuming